-If you have articles about multiple subjects that you want to group together, you can add tags to your press article.
-For example, for car brands it would make sense to give articles about a specific car type a tag of the name of that car type.
+If you have articles about multiple subjects that you want to group together, you can add tags to your article page.
+For example, car brands can tag articles based on a model.

 This will show you an overview of existing tags and their labels: